ryancahildebrandt/resume/Data_Resume.md

 *Jun 2021 - Present*<br>
 *Remote*<br>

-- Responsible for implementing and maintaining an analytics pipeline for processing customer feedback, including data cleaning, KPI tracking, and clustering unlabeled free text responses
+- Responsible for building a custom analytics pipeline for processing customer feedback, including migration from spreadsheets to BigQuery, data cleaning, KPI tracking, and clustering unlabeled free text responses
 - Apply statistical and machine learning techniques to analyze client data in order to recommend for product improvements
-- Develop automated analytics pipelines to track key performance metrics in user-chatbot interactions and user provided feedback
 - Design, build, and maintain Google CCAI agents for client-specific use cases as well as NLP experiments

 ### Cerence, Inc. - Japanese Natural Language Understanding Specialist -- Contract